-At June 30, 2019, the District reported a liability of \$489,425 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2018 which was rolled forward to June 30, 2019.
+At June 30, 2020, the District reported a liability of \$434,968 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2019 which was rolled forward to June 30, 2020.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
-At June 30, 2019, the District's proportion was 0.00272%, which was an increase of 0.00096% from its proportion measured as of June 30, 2018.
+At June 30, 2020, the District's proportion was 0.00267%, which was a decrease of 0.00005% from its proportion measured as of June 30, 2019.
+For the year ended December 31, 2020, the District recognized actual pension expense of \$55,267.
+At June 30, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: